Drew Barrymore and Daughter Frankie Look Adorable as They Pose with the Easter Bunny

 The mother-daughter duo stopped on the red carpet to take an adorable photo with the Easter Bunny, as Barrymore, 41, smiled at the camera while holding her youngest daughter in her arms.

-The event hosted numerous families enjoying live animal shows, a petting zoo, a DJ, magicians, face painters and balloon artists.
+The event, sponsored by Bonpoint, hosted numerous families enjoying live animal shows, a petting zoo, a DJ, magicians, face painters and balloon artists.
 Proceeds from The Bunny Hop will fund the Department of Pediatrics at Memorial Sloan Kettering Cancer Center.

 RELATED VIDEO: Drew Barrymore Talks ‘New Direction’ After Will Kopelman Split: ‘You Put One Foot in Front of the Other’

-The Santa Clarita Diet star spoke to PEOPLE in January about how her eldest child, Olive, 4, is developing her independence.
+The Santa Clarita Diet star spoke to PEOPLE in January about how her elder child, Olive, 4, is developing her independence.

 “My older daughter Olive is all about dressing herself now, which is such a change.
 It’s like, ‘Oh my God, I don’t get to dress you anymore?'” she said.
 “Not that kids are easy to dress because they’re really not.”